wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/text-manipulation/includes/4-exercise.md

-We are going to develop a Process that prompts the user for their first and last names.
-The Process then generates a username with the first letter of the user’s first name appended to their last name in lower-case, and randomly generates a temporary password.
-The output is then displayed to the user.
+In this exercise, you will develop a process that prompts the user for their first and last name.
+The process will then generate a username by using the first letter of the user’s first name, appended to their last name in lowercase.
+Then, the system will randomly generate a temporary password and display the output to the user.

+## Tasks

-Our process will:
+For this exercise, you'll create a process that will:

-* Prompt a user to input their first and last name
+- Prompt a user to enter their first and last name.
-* Split the two names into separate strings of text
+- Split the two names into separate strings of text.
-* Shift the two strings to lower case
+- Shift the two strings to lowercase.
-* Get the first letter of the first name
+- Get the first letter of the first name.
-* Randomly generate a password
+- Generate a password randomly.
-* Display a message with the user’s username and password
+- Display a message with the username and password.

+## Steps

-First, use the **Display Input Dialog** Action.
-Set the **Title** to **Name Input** and **Input Dialog Message** to **Please enter your first and last name (for example, Norbert Varga):**.
-This Action will display a message, prompting the user for input.
+Select the **Display Input Dialog** action, and then follow these steps:

+1. Set the **Title** property to **Name Input** and the **Input Dialog Message** property to **Please enter your first and last name (for example, Norbert Varga)**.
+This action will display a message that prompts the user for input.

 ![display input dialog exercise](..\media\display-input-dialog-exercise.png)

-Use the **Split Text** Action to split the first and last name into two separate strings of text.
-In **Text to Split** enter **%UserInput%**.
+2. Use the **Split Text** action to split the first and last name into two separate strings of text.
+In the **Text to Split** field, enter **%UserInput%**.

 ![split text exercise](..\media\split-text-exercise.png)

-Use the **Change Text Case** Action.
-In Text to Convert enter %TextList[0]%.
-With the index of a list type variable, you provide the first item of the list, which will be the first name.
-Set **Convert to** to **lowercase**.
+3. Select the **Change Text Case** action.

+4. In the **Text to Convert** field, enter **%TextList[0]%**.

+5. With the index of a list type variable, provide the first item of the list, which will be the first name.
+Set the **Convert to** property to **lowercase**.

 ![change text case exercise](..\media\change-text-case-exercise.png)

-Add another **Change Text Case** Action.
-This time, set **Text to Convert** to **%TextList[1]%**, thus referencing the last name. **Convert to** should be set to **lowercase** again.
+6. Add another **Change Text Case** action.
+This time, set the **Text to Convert** property to **%TextList[1]%**, thus referencing the last name.

+7. Set the **Convert to** property to **lowercase** again.

-The output is stored in a different variable than the previous Change Text Case Action.
+The output is stored in a different variable than the previous **Change Text Case** action.

 ![change text case exercise continued](..\media\change-text-case-exercise-continued.png)

-Use the **Get Subtext** Action to get the first character of the first name.
-Enter **%TextWithNewCase%** (the variable where the first name in lower-case is stored) as **Original Text**.
+8. Select the **Get Subtext** action to get the first character of the first name.

+9. In the **Original Text** field, enter **%TextWithNewCase%** (the variable where the first name in lowercase is stored).

-For **Start Index** set **Character Position** to **0**, and for **Length**, **Number of Chars** to **1**.
-This will get the first character of the text string.
+10. In the **Start Index** section, set **Character Position** to **0**.

+11. In the **Length** section, set **Number of Chars** to **1**.
+This setting will get the first character of the text string.

 ![get subtext exercise](..\media\get-subtext-exercise.png)

-To generate a random password, use the **Create Random Text** Action.
-The Action’s properties can be left at their default values.
+12. To generate a random password, use the **Create Random Text** action.
+The action’s properties can be left at their default values.

 ![create random text exercise](..\media\create-random-text-exercise.png)

-Lastly, use the **Display Message** Action.
-This will display a message box with the user’s username and password.
-For **Message Box Title** enter **Username & Password**, and for **Message to Display** enter:
+13. Select the **Display Message** action, which will display a message box with the new username and password.
+In the **Message Box Title** field, enter **Username & Password**, and in the **Message to Display** field, enter the following content:

-Hello, %UserInput%, your username is: %SubText%%TextWithNewCase2% Your temporary password is: %RandomText%
+**Hello, %UserInput%, your username is: %SubText%%TextWithNewCase2% Your temporary password is: %RandomText%**

-This will display the user’s username (first letter of first name combined with last name) and the result of the Generate Random Text Action as the user’s password.
+The username (first letter of first name, combined with last name) will be displayed and the result of the **Generate Random Text** action will show as the user’s password.

 ![display message exercise](..\media\display-message-exercise.png)

-The completed process should look like this:
+The completed process should look like the following figure.

 ![completed process workspace exercise](..\media\completed-process-workspace-exercise.png)